 Do I need travel insurance for Spain?

-How much does travel insurance for Spain cost from AU?
+How much does travel insurance for Spain cost from Australia?

-Australian passport holders can visit Spain and other Schengen Area countries for up to 90 days within any 180-day period without a visa.
-No application is needed - just present your Australian passport at the border.
+Australian passport holders can visit Spain and the Schengen Area for up to 90 days in a 180-day period without a visa.
+ETIAS may apply from 2026.

-Does my travel insurance cover the Canary Islands?
+Does travel insurance cover alcohol-related incidents in Spain?

 Ready to Compare Travel Insurance for Spain?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Spanish holiday - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your Spanish holiday - completely free.

 Compare Estimates